Vikrant-class Indigenous Aircraft Carrier (IAC)

 This is the most prestigious project which the Indian Navy had taken up so far.
 The design and construction of ADS is a technical complexity which far outstrip any such challenge faced hitherto by the Indian Navy.
 It is interesting to note that India became [arguably] the fourth country in recent times to launch its own large aircraft carrier [as opposed to smalelr VSTOL/helicopter carriers], after the United States, Russia and France [the United Kingdom and Italy have large carriers on the way].

-The aircraft carrier will be floated out of dry dock, then redocked in order to mount the propulsion system.
-Work will then begin on the deck and the weapon systems before sea trials.
-And while Defence Ministry officials say those trials will begin by 2016, Indian Navy sources say it will not be before 2018-19. the total cost of the carrier will be more than US $5 billion, including the aircraft and weapons systems.
+The aircraft carrier would be floated out of dry dock, then redocked in order to mount the propulsion system.
+Work would then begin on the deck and the weapon systems before sea trials.
+And while Defence Ministry officials say those trials would begin by 2016, Indian Navy sources say it would not be before 2018-19. the total cost of the carrier would be more than US $5 billion, including the aircraft and weapons systems.
 When the project was approved in 2003, the ship was estimated to cost around $500 million.
-Sources said the construction of the carrier, minus the weapon systems and aircraft, will cost more than $2.2 billion.
+Sources said the construction of the carrier, minus the weapon systems and aircraft, would cost more than $2.2 billion.

-The Navy plans to have three aircraft carriers; a final decision is awaited on the IAC-2, which would be another homemade carrier but would displace more than 60,000 tons, 20,000 tons more than Vikrant.
-IAC-2 is still in the design stage but will have a catapult deck.
+The Navy planned to have three aircraft carriers; a final decision is awaited on the IAC-2, which would be another homemade carrier but would displace more than 60,000 tons, 20,000 tons more than Vikrant.
+IAC-2 is still in the design stage but would have a catapult deck.
 Having three carriers allows one to be stationed on each of India’s coasts, while the third would undergo repairs.

 |Join the GlobalSecurity.org mailing list|